Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Bloody, purulent impurities in the urine.

-• Semen dilution, blood points, green streaks in semen.
+• Liquefaction of semen, blood points, green streaks in seminal fluid.

 • Swelling of the perineum.

-It hurts a man to sit and walk.
+It becomes painful for a man to sit, walk.
 He may often run to the toilet to urinate, but very small portions of urine will come out.

 Chronic

 Chronic prostatitis can develop as a complication after acute.
 This form of the disease is characterized by a long course and blurred symptoms.
-The infectious stage lasts about two months, the post-infectious stage, if untreated, takes several years.
+The infectious stage lasts about two months, post-infection, in the absence of treatment, several years.

 Signs of the disease: